An introduction to the categorical p-adic Langlands program

 The inclusion $\cX_d^{\Gal}\subset\cX_d$ induces a bijection on $\Fpbar$-points (and is versal at such points), and one can roughly imagine that $\cX_d^{\Gal}$ is the union of the formal completions of $\cX_d$ at its closed $\Fpbar$-points (which correspond to semisimple $\Gal_F$-representations).
 Thus although the stack $\cX_d^{\Gal}$ is the more obvious definition of a moduli stack of ``Langlands parameters'', the stack $\cX_d$ has richer geometric structure, and although for example the restriction maps from the stacks of global Galois representations to the stacks~$\cX_d$ factor through the stacks $\cX_d^{\Gal}$, we anticipate that it is the stack $\cX_d$ (or rather, its derived categories of quasicoherent sheaves) that is the natural setting for the $p$-adic local Langlands correspondence. \end{rem}

 In the $p$-adic Langlands program it is often important to impose conditions on the $\Gal_F$-representations under consideration, such as demanding that they be crystalline of fixed Hodge--Tate weights, or more generally of being potentially crystalline or semistable of a fixed inertial type.
 For any\footnote{For the following construction, we need to assume that $L$ is ``large enough'', e.g.\ so that $\tau$ is defined over~$L$.
-We largely suppress this point in what follows.} Hodge type $\lambdau$ and inertial type~$\tau$, there are corresponding substacks $\cX_d^{\crys,\lambdau,\tau}$ and $\cX_d^{\semis,\lambdau,\tau}$, which are characterized as being the unique closed substack of $(\cX_{d})_{\cO}$ which is flat over $\cO$ and whose groupoid of $A$-valued points, for any finite flat $\cO$-algebra~$A$, is equivalent to the groupoid of $A$-valued $\Gal_F$-representations satisfying the corresponding $p$-adic Hodge theoretic property (of being potentially crystalline or semistable of Hodge type~$\lambdau$ and inertial type~$\tau$).
+We largely suppress this point in what follows.} Hodge type $\lambdau$ and inertial type~$\tau$, there is a corresponding substack $\cX_d^{\crys,\lambdau,\tau}$ (and similarly $\cX_d^{\semis,\lambdau,\tau}$), which is characterized as being the unique closed substack of $(\cX_{d})_{\cO}$ which is flat over $\cO$ and whose groupoid of $A$-valued points, for any finite flat $\cO$-algebra~$A$, is equivalent to the groupoid of $A$-valued $\Gal_F$-representations satisfying the corresponding $p$-adic Hodge theoretic property (of being potentially crystalline or semistable of Hodge type~$\lambdau$ and inertial type~$\tau$).